passcert-project/memdump-tests/README.md

     ```
     git clone https://github.com/passcert-project/memdump-tests.git
     ```
+ 2. Request an installation id and key from https://bitwarden.com/host/

+ 3. Edit the Vagrantfile in ./vagrant-box/ with the following information:
+   - **Installation id**
+   - **Installation key**

- 2. At the root of your repository's copy, type:
+ 4. At the root of your repository's copy, type:

     ```
     cd vagrant-box